mikesealey/ci_pp3/README.md

 ## User Stories

+More details on User Stories can be found in the project board https://github.com/users/mikesealey/projects/2/views/1

 ### As a user...
 * I can log in so that I can manage my bookings, vehicles, and details
 * I can save a vehicle to My Vehicles